International Students A-Z

 Contact Endsleigh at www.endsleigh.co.uk or ask the Student’s Union for advice.

-The International Student Adviser is available to talk to in confidence to discuss any matter that may be troubling you.
+Our Student Immigration Advisors are available to talk in confidence to discuss any matters that may be troubling you.
 Appointments and Visa Workshops are available at City Campus and at Headingley Campus.
-Contact Karen Griffith, the International Student Adviser, on 0113 8125612 or email: firstname.lastname@example.org
+Contact Karen Griffith the Student Immigration Advice & Compliance Manager at firstname.lastname@example.org

 The Jobcentre Plus can help you find part-time work in Leeds as well as give advice about National Insurance and Income Tax.
 Email email@example.com for more information.